plone/volto/docs/source/client/quick-start.md

 - API request layer

 The API request layer allows to build and send arbitrary requests to Plone REST API endpoints.
-It has the potential to also be able to send requests to other APIs (provided the custom Query options factories/functions).
+It has the potential to also be able to send requests to other `APIs` (provided the custom Query options factories/functions).

-The Javascript Plone client is conceived to work with TanStack Query, the query or mutation functions can be used to call any Plone REST API endpoint without using it.
+The JavaScript Plone client is conceived to work with TanStack Query, the query or mutation functions can be used to call any Plone REST API endpoint without using it.
-These functions can be used in other use cases like command line helpers, scripts or programatic tests.
+These functions can be used in other use cases like command line helpers, scripts or `programatic` tests.

 ## Installation​

-To install the Javascript Plone client run the following command:
+To install the JavaScript Plone client run the following command:

 ```shell
 yarn add @plone/client